permafrost-dev/code-snippets/README.md

     <img src="https://codecov.io/gh/permafrost-dev/code-snippets/branch/main/graph/badge.svg" alt="code coverage">
 </p>

-Easily work with snippets of code from source code files.
+Easily create and work with code snippets from source code files of any type in PHP.

 _The original code this package is based on was borrowed from the [`spatie/backtrace`](https://github.com/spatie/backtrace) package._